A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 -Rachel Ginis, Lilypad Homes, Marin Country, CA

-I am a residential designer who traveled from Seattle to go to the Accessory Dwelling Academy and it was so worth it!
+I am a residential designer who traveled from Seattle to go to the ADU Academy and it was so worth it!
 A great group of presenters who were very knowledgeable in their specialties.
 I know design and was there to learn about everything else.
 Which was a lot!

 -Val Sporleder, 1AD Studio LLC, Seattle, WA

 I left excited and armed with fresh ideas to implement in my Twin Cities market.